Best in both worlds

 Coffey’s one senior match for Essendon in 1918 was followed by 33 matches as a field umpire between 1926 and 1929.
 This included the 1927 Second Semi-Final.

 Collins played on the wing for St.Kilda in the 1913 VFL Grand Final in his first senior season.
 He played 78 matches in total and was selected to play for Victoria but was injured before the match.
-In 1930 he umpired one match as a boundary umpire.
+Between 1922 and 1930 he umpired eight matches as a boundary umpire.